-Write your message clearly and connect it to everyday events people can easily relate to to make it news-worthy.
-If raising money to build a homeless shelter in your neighborhood is your cause of choice, get stats on how that will positively impact your community and the lives involved.
+Write your message clearly and connect it to everyday events people can easily relate to.
+This will help make your message news-worthy.
+Want to raise money to build a homeless shelter in your neighborhood?
+Then gather stats on how that will positively impact your community.

 Research outlets you want to be covered in, and find out which editor or writer is the best fit for your cause.
-Pitch them your story, follow up to confirm receipt, and if your story fits into their content calendar or they’re looking for an interesting piece on your topic, you could find your social cause getting more exposure in print or online.
+Pitch them your story.
+Next, follow up to confirm receipt.
+Now, if your story fits into their content calendar, you could find your social cause getting more exposure in print or online.

 Get a job with an organization with a social mission.
-Socialbrite offers a list of platforms, communities and organizations whose mission is to do social good.
-Idealist.org is also a great place to look for jobs in your area.
+Socialbrite offers a list of platforms, communities, and organizations whose mission is to do social good.
+Idealist is also a great place to look for jobs in your area.

 The purpose of their site is to connect people who want to do good in the world with opportunities for action and collaboration.
 Here you can find openings at places like The Greater Chicago Food Depository and Feed America.